forieux/qmm/README.rst

 differentiable, even, coercive, ``φ(√(·))`` concave, and ``0 < φ'(u) / u < +∞``.

 The optimization is done thanks to quadratic sugorate function.
-In particular, no linesearch is necessary and close form formula for the step are used with guaranteed convergence.
+In particular, no linesearch or sub-iteration is necessary, and close form formula for the step are used with guaranteed convergence.

 A classical example, like in the figure below that show an image deconvolution problem, is the resolution of an inverse problem with the minimization of